Scott Frank (boxer)

 Scott Frank (born 1958) is an American former professional boxer in the Heavyweight division.
-He is best known for his 1983 attempt at becoming world Heavyweight champion.
+He is most famous for his 1983 attempt at becoming world Heavyweight champion.
 Frank, who claimed he had no plans for a long boxing career, was undefeated in 21 bouts when he personally called World Boxing Council world heavyweight champion Larry Holmes to ask for a championship fight.

 Frank is from Oakland, New Jersey, where he attended Indian Hills High School.

 Amateur career

 Frank first organized bouts in his neighborhood with other kids at his house when his parents were not present; he would charge patrons 50 cents each to watch and, with an average of 100 attendees coming to his house to watch the bouts, the two fighters, of which Frank was one of them, would earn $50; Frank would get $35.
 He was able to earn $140 before his parents found out about the fights.

 Frank began training as a boxer at age 17, visiting the Tony Ryles A.C. gym, then Lou Duva's gym.
 Duva introduced him to Chiky Ferrara, a well-known boxing trainer from Gleason's gym in New York City.
 Under Ferrara and Duva's watch, Frank had an award-winning amateur boxing career, winning the New Jersey Open Class Golden Gloves heavyweight championship in 1977 and the AAU heavyweight championship.
 He was once showcased on ABC-TV's Wide World of Sports.
 Frank won 25 and lost 3 of his 28 amateur boxing bouts.